Garrison residents organize first NashSkill festival

 “We love Peekskill because it’s got an authentic, homegrown culture with a little bit of grit,” says Joni.

 Lanza says she hopes that the festival will get people thinking of Peekskill as a Nashville of the North.
 Some promoters and producers told her an Americana festival wouldn’t do well in Westchester County, which prefers its smooth jazz.
 But she sees Peekskill as culturally akin to Beacon, Newburgh and Kingston, and the Hudson Valley certainly has its share of fiddlers, pluckers, honky tonkers, hell-raisers and others who enjoy a good hootenanny.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.